arktekk/rest-workshop/exercises/03-links/media-types.md

 General Architecture Rules
 --------------------------

+These are general rules and principles used.
+They apply as long as a specific interaction/resource does not specify something else.

 TODO: skriv noe om hvordan vi bruker HTTP metoder.
 Det er lov å bruke alle metoder på alle ressurser, men man kan få feilkoder.
 Man er da garantert at man får en Allow-header med tilbake.

+### On Creating New Resources

+When a new resource is created, the server MUST return the status code `201` and a `Location` header pointing to the newly created resource.

+### On Links and Allowed Methods

+Many resources will include URIs to other resources and operations available for the client.
+The resources will include all links, even if the client may not be authorized to use them.

 Expected usage
 --------------